arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   For cluster mode there is `/_api/cluster/endpoints` to find all current coordinator endpoints.

+* accessing collections via their numeric IDs instead of their names.
+This mostly affects the REST APIs at

+  - `/_api/collection/<collection-id>`
+  - `/_api/document/<collection-id>`
+  - `/_api/simple`

+  Note that in ArangoDB 3.4 it is still possible to access collections via their numeric ID, but the preferred way to access a collections is by its user-defined name.

 * the REST API for WAL tailing at `/_api/replication/logger-follow`:

   The `logger-follow` WAL tailing API has several limitations.
 A better API